Access Holdings Confirms Access Bank CEO's Resignation From Board, Gives Reason

 Source: UGC

-According to the disclosure, Ogbonna stepped down after more than three years of service on the board.
+According to the disclosure, Ogbonna stepped down after serving on the board for more than three years.

 “Access Holdings Plc (the Company’) today announces the resignation of one of its Non- Executive Directors Mr. Roosevelt Ogbonna from the Board after three and half years of dedicated service."

-Despite the resignation, he remains the managing director and chief executive officer of Access Bank Plc, the flagship subsidiary of Access Holdings.
+Despite the resignation, Ogbonna remains the managing director and chief executive officer of Access Bank Plc, the flagship subsidiary of Access Holdings.

-The company explained that the decision aligns with the Central Bank of Nigeria’s 2023 corporate governance guidelines for financial holding companies, which limit their boards to a maximum of nine directors.
+The company explained that the decision aligns with the Central Bank of Nigeria’s 2023 corporate governance guidelines for financial holding companies, which limit the number of directors on their boards to a maximum of nine.

 “His resignation allows the company to comply with the Central Bank of Nigeria’s corporate governance guidelines for financial holding companies in Nigeria, 2023, which stipulates a maximum of nine (9) directors for the Board of a Financial Holding Company.”